0xc0dec/demos/README.md

 # About
-Graphics demos made for playing around and learning.
+Graphics demos I made for playing around and learning.
 The code is (hopefully) clean and self-documented, most dependencies are included for easier building.

 There are no complex abstractions aka "engine", however a small library of shared code is still used.
 The goal is to keep things easy to understand while taking away some of the boilerplate.

-All demos are intended to run on Windows and have not been tested on other systems.
+All demos are intended to run on Windows and were not tested on other systems.

 # Building and running
 * Install Vulkan SDK.
 Make sure the VULKAN_SDK environment variable is set.
 * `cd build`.
-* `cmake -G "Visual Studio 16 2019" -A x64 ..` (or run a build script from the folder, e.g. `gen-msvc-2019-x64.cmd`).
+* `cmake -G "Visual Studio 16 2019" -A x64 ..` (or the alternative for the current MSVS at the time).
 * Build using the generated IDE files.
 * Run executables from `build/bin/<Debug|Release>/`.

 # Controls
 Some demos use first person camera.
-Use `W-S-A-D-Q-E` keys to move and hold right mouse button to rotate.
+Use `WASDQE` keys to move around and hold right mouse button to rotate.

 # Demos